warrendeleon/rn-warrendeleon/docs/planning/stories/US-017-work-experience-screen-display.md

 The Work Experience screen is a critical component of the portfolio app, providing visitors with immediate visual recognition of career history through company branding.
 This screen serves as the primary entry point for exploring detailed work history, including specific projects and client relationships.

-Similar to the Education screen (US-016), this feature leverages SVG logos for crisp rendering on any device and provides intuitive navigation to drill down into company-specific details or client listings.
+Similar to the Education screen (US-016), this feature uses SVG logos for crisp rendering on any device and provides intuitive navigation to drill down into company-specific details or client listings.

 ---